 2. Basic bucket goodies: All of your gift buckets can contain standard treats like chocolate truffles in a woven heart box, scented seashells in an aqua organza wrap, a sea-scented bar of glycerin soap, and a bottle of soothing body lotion.
 Be sure to incorporate unique items that are also practical and reflect the theme and location of the event.
 For example, if the wedding is by Cape Cod, then consider putting in goodies such as saltwater taffy, Cape Cod Potato Chips, oyster crackers, and chocolate-covered cranberries.

 3. Thoughtful add-ons: With your guests looking forward to lots of fun in the sun during their stay, you may want to toss in thoughtful beach necessities as well.
-Some sensible choices would be a face towel, sunscreen spray, and a bottle of sparkling water.
+Some sensible choices would be a face towel, sunscreen spray, bug spray, and a bottle of sparkling water.
 For some edible treats, add fresh fruit such as apples or bananas, crackers, trail mix, and an energy bar as tasty snacks.
+Some old-time favorites may include taffy, Lifesaver mints, and seashell chocolates.
 If the wedding is being held in a special tourist destination, you may also want to provide guests with local maps and brochures.

 4. Personalized surprises: Now, here’s where your creativity and true graciousness come in!
 Delight each guest with a unique gift you’ve included in his or her bucket alone—a heartfelt way of saying, “We’re so glad you’re here to share our wedding day!”
 You may also consider placing a special handwritten note on a lovely note card with a beach motif.
 Tuck each card in the buckets for a lovely personal finish.